English Literature Stream

 The English Literature Programme takes students on a stimulating and inspiring journey through a range of literary genres, techniques and contexts.
-The syllabus is designed to complement, extend and enrich – but not repeat – the Literature curriculum taught in schools.
+The syllabus is designed to build on, complement and extend – but not repeat – the Literature curriculum taught in schools.
 Students will also be introduced, where appropriate, to the study of literature at degree level.